stema373/todo-list/README.md

    npm install
    ```

-3. **Set up environment variables**
+3. **Set up Firebase**
+   - Create a Firebase project in the Firebase Console
+   - Download your Firebase Admin SDK service account key and save it as `todo-list-525d9-firebase-adminsdk-20gpn-4638f89e9b.json` in the root directory

-   Create a `.env` file in the root directory with the following variables:
+   - Create a `.env` file in the root directory with the following variables:
    ```
    # Firebase Configuration
    REACT_APP_FIREBASE_API_KEY=your_api_key